 Air Caraïbes Flight Cancellation Compensation

-The EU has regulations to assist you if your flight gets cancelled.
+Europe has regulations to help you if your flight is cancelled.
 Here’s what you should know:

-If your flight is cancelled within two weeks of your planned travel date, you could be eligible for compensation as much as €600.
-But keep in mind – the airline can avoid paying if they can get you on another flight that doesn’t mess up your plans too much.
+If your flight is cancelled within two weeks of your planned travel date, you may be entitled to compensation as much as €600.
+But keep in mind – the airline doesn’t have to pay if they rebook you on a different flight that doesn’t significantly disrupt your travel.

 The carrier can bypass compensation if they offer you a new flight that meets the following conditions: